notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Document map** [background and foreground] ⇒ The foreground color will be semi-transparently overlayed over the miniature version of text that's currently visible in the editor; the background color will be semi-transparently overlayed over the miniature version of the text that isn't currently visible in the editor (this style is new to v8.1.5).
 * **EOL Custom Color** [background and foreground] ⇒ Sets the colors for the `CR`, `LF`, and `CRLF` indicators, which are also influenced by the [**Settings > Preferences > Editing > EOL** settings](#editing-1).
 The "Go to settings" link will take you to [Preferences > Editing](#editing-1) so you can change **EOL** settings.
 * **Non-printing characters Custom Color** [background and foreground] ⇒ Sets the colors for the symbols for the Non-Printing Characters, which are also influenced by the [**Settings > Preferences > Editing > Non-Printing Characters** settings](#editing-1).
 The "Go to settings" link will take you to [Preferences > Editing](#editing-1) so you can change **Non-Printing Characters** settings.
 (Previously labled as **NPC Custom Color**.)
+* **Global override** [background and foreground] ⇒ This style has a series of checkboxes, which allow you to choose which attributes of the override-style will apply to everything; any that are checked will override even the per-language settings; any that are not checked will not use the global-override settings for that attribute.
+   - Global override takes precedence over any other color or font defined elsewhere, and will mask any per-language settings.
+   - Unless you want to turn off all syntax highlighting for all the programming languages, you likely don't want to use the `Global override` settings.
+   - Do not use this if all you are trying to do is set the color for Normal Text files (`.txt`): for those, use the `Default style` below.
+   - Starting in v8.7.1, there is a `What is Global override?` link which you can hover over to find out more about the global overrides; and new installations and new portable copies will have **Global override** at the _end_ of the list of **Global Styles** instead of the beginning, to better emphasize that **Global override** is more drastic than you usually need.
+       - If you upgrade from an older version of Notepad++ to v8.7.1 or newer, the **Global override** will not necessarily be moved to the end of the list.
+       - In such a case, or even if you are in an older version of Notepad++, you can edit [`%AppData%\Notepad++\stylers.xml` (or your active theme file)](../config-files/#highlighting-schemes-stylersxml) following the advice for [editing configuration files](../config-files/#editing-configuration-files), and move the `<WidgetStyle name="Global override" ... />` element from the top of the `<GlobalStyles>` section to the end of that section; after saving, exiting Notepad++, and restarting the app, **Global override** will be moved to the end of the list.

 ### Search result styles